KeisukeIwabuchi/MQL4-TradeManager/README.md

 ## Install
-1. TradeManager.mqhをダウンロード
+1. Download TradeManager.mqh
-2. データフォルダを開き、/MQL4/Includes/mql4_modules/TradeManager/TradeManager.mqhとして保存
+2. Save the file to /MQL4/Includes/mql4_modules/TradeManager/TradeManager.mqh

 ## Usage
-1. TradeManager.mqhをinclude
+1. Include TradeManager.mqh.
-2. OnInit内でTradeManager::Init();を実行
+2. Execute TradeManager::Init(); in OnInit function.
-3. OnTick内でTradeManager::Run();を実行
+3. Execute TradeManager::Run(); in OnTick function.
-4. void OnTrade関数を実装
+4. Implement the OnTick function.

-上記の実装によりOnTick内でポジションの変化を検知し、変化があった場合はOnTrade関数が実行されます。
+The OnTick detects changes in position, and if there is a change, the OnTrade function is executed.